KSDunne/whisper_riding_school/README.md

 ### How this site was deployed

-- In the GitHub repository, navigate to the Settings tab, then choose Pages from the left hand menu
+- In the GitHub repository, go to the Settings tab, then choose Pages from the left hand menu
-- From the source section drop-down menu, select the Master Branch
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
+- Make sure that source is set to 'Deploy from Branch'
+- Main branch needs to be selected and folder should be set to root
+- Under branch, click save
+- Revisit the code tab and wait a few minutes for the build to finish, then refresh your repository
+- There will be an option to click on 'github-pages', on the right hand side, in the environments section
-- Any changes pushed to the master branch will take effect on the live project
+- Click on 'view deployment' to see the live site.

-  The live link can be found here - [Whisper Riding School]()
+  The live link can be found here - [Whisper Riding School](https://ksdunne.github.io/whisper_riding_school/)

 ## Credits